xchem/fragalysis-stack-kubernetes/docs/source/administration/data-recovery.rst

 This is most easily accomplished from within a shell in the Production stack **Pod**.
 From there you should move to the Django media directory (``/code/media``).
-You will need to install the Python ``awscli`` package and know the S3 credetnials that give you access the bucket where the media files are kept::
+You will need to install the Python ``awscli`` package and know the S3 credentials that give you access the bucket where the media files are kept::

     pip install awscli